-From a medico-legal point of view, the potential risk of further epileptic seizures occurring during this therapeutic procedure should be noted.
-If an epileptic seizure does occur, the patient/driver will need to satisfy driving licence legislation before resuming driving and will need to be counselled accordingly.
-The current Epilepsy Regulations require a period of 1 year free of any manifestation of epileptic seizure or attacks occurring whilst awake, but special consideration is given where sleep-only attacks have occurred.
+From a medico-legal point of view, the risk of further epileptic seizures occurring during this therapeutic procedure should be noted.
+If an epileptic seizure does occur, the patient will need to satisfy driving licence regulations before resuming driving and will need to be counselled accordingly.
+The current Epilepsy Regulations require a period of at least one year free of any manifestation of epileptic seizure or attacks whilst awake from the date of the last attack; special consideration is given where attacks have occurred only whilst asleep.

-It is clearly recognised that withdrawal of anti-epileptic medication is associated with a risk of seizure recurrence.
-A number of studies have shown this, including the randomised study of anti-epileptic drug withdrawal in patients in remission, conducted by the Medical Research Council Anti-epileptic Drug Withdrawal Study Group.
-This study shows 40% increased associated risk of seizure in the first year of withdrawal of medication compared with those who continued on treatment.
+It is clearly recognised that withdrawal of anti-epilepsy medication is associated with a risk of seizure recurrence.
+A number of studies have shown this, including the randomised study of anti-epilepsy drug withdrawal in patients in remission, conducted by the Medical Research Council Anti-epileptic Drug Withdrawal Study Group.
+This study shows a 40% increased associated risk of seizure in the first year of withdrawal of medication compared with those who continued on treatment.